Online will services: The efficiently Cheap & Professional way of writing your Will.

 This solution is best suited for simple circumstances, and it’s one of the cheapest ways to do it.

 - Online Will Service – and here we are!
 The online solution to Wills that ticked all my boxes.
 Unlike template DIY Wills, which you can take home and complete, online DIY will services ask you a series of questions that you complete via their website.
 Once complete, most services will get it checked and validated by an expert, and then make it available for print.
 Similarly with DIY templates, this solution is better suited for relatively simple circumstances.

 Wills are legal documents, and small mistakes and oversights can cause major problems, so it’s preferable to use a method which includes someone qualified to draft it and validate it, which is exactly why I personally avoided off-the-shelf DIY templates- an option which pretty much means you have to fend for yourself.

-Since I thought using an online will service was by far the best option for my circumstances (and I assume for most other people with simple circumstances), I thought I’d share my shortlist of potential suppliers, and hopefully save you from the aggro of falling down the same deep rabbit hole I tumbled down.
+Since I thought using an Online Will Service was by far the best option for my circumstances (and I assume for most other people with simple circumstances), I thought I’d share my shortlist of the best suppliers, and hopefully save you from the aggro.

 |Online Will Service||Rating||Notes / Includes||Price from|

 Make a Will Online||

 Please note, I try my best to keep the information of each service provider up-to-date and accurate, but you should read the T&C’s from each website for the most accurate information.